-A direct inguinal hernia arises from protrusion of abdominal viscera through a weakness of the posterior wall of the inguinal canal medial to the inferior epigastric vessels, specifically through the Hesselbach's triangle.
+A direct inguinal hernia, a type of groin herniation, are a common type of abdominal hernias.
+They arise from protrusion of abdominal viscera through a weakness of the posterior wall of the inguinal canal medial to the inferior epigastric vessels, specifically through the Hesselbach's triangle.

 This type of hernia is termed direct as the hernial sac directly protrudes through the inguinal wall in contrast to indirect ones which arise through the deep ring and enter the inguinal canal.
 Since direct hernias do not have a guiding path, they seldom extend into the scrotum unless very large and chronic.

 Direct hernias are generally acquired and increase in incidence with age.
 They result from weakening of the transversalis fascia in the Hesselbach triangle

 Therefore, they are seen in the elderly with chronic conditions which increase intra-abdominal pressure over a long period, e.g. COPD, bladder outflow obstruction, chronic constipation etc. Increased abdominal pressure is transmitted to both sides and as a result, direct hernias are usually bilateral.
 Compared to indirect hernia, they are less susceptible to strangulation as they have a wide neck.

 A lateral crescent of fat (lateral crescent sign) is a useful diagnostic sign of direct inguinal hernia.
 Also, they occur anteromedial to the origin of the inferior epigastric artery 2.